 Non-fluid soils occur in environments with active erosion or deposition.

 Low fertility.
-Nitrogen in particular, is deficient.
+Nitrogen, in particular, is deficient.

 Erosive.
 Most materials are unaggregated and likely to be highly erosive.

 Sparse vegetation.
 Vegetation is either absent, sparse or patchy, often consisting of ephemeral herbaceous plants, mosses or lichens.
 Mangroves occur mainly on Raw Soils.